dilshi126/micro_service_lab/RUN_SERVICES.md

 ## Verify in pgAdmin
 1. Open pgAdmin
-2. Connect to each database (studentdb, coursedb, enrollmentdb, resultdb)
+2. Connect to each database (studentsdb, coursedb, enrollmentdb, resultdb)
 3. Browse tables to see the data created by the services
 4. Each service creates its own tables automatically